Archita0102/PD-OpenLANE-Workshop/README.md

     <img src="https://github.com/Archita0102/PD-OpenLANE-Workshop/assets/66164675/900b2877-9d2b-4d12-ad7a-dfba72ffa5bb">

   ---
- ### LAB : Labs for CMOS inverter ngspice simulations
+ ### LAB:Labs for CMOS inverter ngspice simulations
  ---
  #### IO placer revision
 - Here we will not be building the cell from scratch, we downloaded a mag file from the github link.